Region: Azores, Portugal | Season: Year-round (best Jun – Sep) | Dock: Commercial harbor, 10-min walk to downtown

 Ponta Delgada: Where the Atlantic Breathes

 The Azores rise from the middle of the Atlantic like emerald stepping stones placed by God himself.
 Ponta Delgada, the capital of São Miguel Island, is where most transatlantic crossings pause to breathe.
 For centuries, Portuguese explorers and modern sailors alike have anchored here — 900 miles west of Lisbon, 2,400 miles east of New York.
-You're genuinely in the middle of nowhere, which makes arriving here feel like a miracle.
+You are genuinely in the middle of nowhere, which makes arriving here feel like a miracle.
+Our ship had spent five days crossing open ocean, and by the final morning the whole vessel hummed with anticipation.
+Passengers crowded the forward decks before sunrise, scanning the horizon for something solid.
+When the dark silhouette of São Miguel finally emerged from the low-hanging clouds, a cheer went up that I felt in my chest.
+Land.
+Green, impossibly green, volcanic land pushing up through the Atlantic swell like a fist wrapped in velvet.

 The Cruise Port